 - Choose a sustainable diet by incorporating plant-based dishes and locally grown, in-season produce into holiday meals.

 - Consider using sustainable forms of transport, such as public transportation or cycling, to reduce the carbon footprint of holiday travel.

 By incorporating these sustainable practices, we can have a lower-impact holiday celebration.

 Please share your Christmas sustainability tips in the comments.

-If you want to leave a review of Geneva Xmas Market, please comment below.
+Please comment below if you want to leave a review of Geneva Xmas Market.

 Recommendations are independently chosen based on personal travel experiences and extensive research.
 This post contains affiliate links to hotels and tours in Geneva, Switzerland.
 This means I get a small commission from any bookings at no extra cost to you.